cfech/spring-security/README.md

 ### Validating JWTs ###
 ![](./images/jwt-signature.png)
-- if all communication is within your LAN/Firewall you don't have to worry about JWT tampering as much
+- if all communication is within your LAN/Firewall validation still recomended but not required as someone would have to breach the network to modify the JWT
 - if you are communicating outside your network you must validate the signature of your JWT to ensure no one has tampered with it
 ![](./images/JWT-validation-2.png)
 - backend will regenerate the signature hash using it's secret and compare it to the received JWT to see if the JWT has been tampered with in transit